gravitational/teleport/docs/2.0/enterprise.md

   the infrastructure owned by their customers, i.e. "on-premise".
 * Managed Service Providers (MSPs) who manage Kubernetes clusters for their clients.
-* Enterprises who run many Kubernetes clusters in multiple geographically
-  distributed regions / clouds.
+* Enterprises who run many Kubernetes clusters in multiple geographically distributed regions / clouds.

 !!! tip "Contact Information":
-    For more information about Telekube please reach out us to `info@gravitational.com`
+    For more information about Telekube please reach out us to `sales@gravitational.com` or fill out the contact for on our [website](http://gravitational.com/)